STK Antenna Models

 When a transmitting antenna is steered beyond its maximum angle, then the antenna will produce maximum gain (and maximum radiation) in two different locations, one in the direction of the desired beam steering direction and the other in the direction of the grating lobe.
 Likewise, with a receiving antenna, it will have maximum reception gain in two different directions.

-Beam and Null Direction Providers
+Beam Direction Providers

-Selects the pointing directions (for beam or nulls) to be based on the STK Object(s) you selected.
-The Phased Array direction provider supports basic, temporal, vector, special, and STK plugin constraints on the selected object.
-But, all Comm and Radar constraints are still supported on their respective Comm and Radar objects.
-The following fields can be set on the Object Direction Provider:
+Selects the beam pointing directions based on the STK object(s) you select.
+The antenna's direction provider supports Basic, Temporal, Analysis Workbench, Angle, and STK plugin constraints on the selected object.
+However, STK supports all Communications and Radar constraints on their respective Communications and Radar objects.
+When you select Type = Object on the Beam Direction Provider tab, you can set the following fields:

 Parameter Description